Skip to content

 • Less smooth and uniform texture

-• Less flexibility in design
+• Less design flexibility

 • More limited control over the process

-Melt and Pour Method
+Melt and Pour Method:

 Step 1 - Cut a high-quality natural soap base into cubes

-Step 3 - Add quality essential oils
+Step 3 - Add high-quality essential oils

 Step 4 - Pour into silicone molds

-Step 5 - Wait 1-4 hours for the mixture to harden.
+Step 5 - Wait 1-4 hours for the mixture to harden

 Advantages: